vikijel/joomla-extensions-packager/README.md

 		       ->addExtension('plg_system_test', '/path/to/plg_system_test.zip', 'plugin', null, 'system')
 	);

-	echo 'Path to created package is: ' . $path;
+	echo 'Path to created package is: ' . $path; //Path to created package is: /path/to/repository/out/pkg_something_all_in_one-1.0.0.zip
-	//Outputs for example: Path to created package is /path/to/repository/out/pkg_something_all_in_one-1.0.0.zip }
+}
 catch (Exception $e)
 {